-The School of Agricultural Resources by Assistant Professor Tansiphorn Na Nan, Ph.D. at Chulalongkorn University has launched an innovative initiative to enhance the cocoa supply chain in Nan Province, Thailand.
-This project, supported by the Program Management Unit for Area-based Development (PMU-A) from 2021 to 2023, addresses the challenges faced by the cocoa industry.
-It focuses on improving product quality, aligning production with market demand, promoting organic farming, and enhancing both skills and employment opportunities.
-This initiative serves as a learning station for farmers and promotes the development of high-quality cocoa.
+The School of Agricultural Resources, under the guidance of Assistant Professor Tansiphorn Na Nan, Ph.D. at Chulalongkorn University, launched a novel initiative to enhance the cocoa supply chain in Nan Province, Thailand.
+This project, supported by the Program Management Unit for Area-based Development (PMU-A) from 2021 to 2023, addressed the challenges faced by the cocoa industry.
+It focused on improving product quality, aligning production with market demand, promoting organic farming, and enhancing both skills and employment opportunities.
+This initiative served as a learning station for farmers and promoted the development of high-quality cocoa.